Prannoy Roy: Career

 NDTV started facing government pressure through litigations and intimidation of advertisers on the network after Narendra Modi became the Prime Minister in 2014.
-The pressure was noted to be a part of diminishing media freedom in the country with similar tactics used against uncooperative news publications.
+The pressure was noted to be a part of diminishing media freedom in the country, with similar tactics used against uncooperative news publications.
 The news network of NDTV had reported critically about state involvement in the 2002 Gujarat riots where over a 1,000 people were killed.
-The government attempted to ban the Hindi news channel NDTV India in 2016 and retracted following backlash including cross media protests from journalists.
+The government attempted to ban the Hindi news channel NDTV India in 2016 and retracted following backlash, including cross media protests from journalists.
 In 2017, the residence of the Roys at Greater Kailash, Delhi were raided by the CBI, after a NDTV journalist had questioned statements made by a ruling party spokesperson.
 The Editor's Guild of India and journalists unions called it an attack on press freedom.

 In 2019, Prannoy Roy collaborated with the psephologist Dorab Sopariwala and published a book called The Verdict: Decoding India’s Elections.
-Meanwhile the litigations surrounding NDTV continued and in June, the Securities and Exchange Board of India (SEBI) barred Prannoy and Radhika Roy from holding managerial or board positions in the company for a period of 2 years over alleged withholding of information in loan agreements.
+Meanwhile, the litigations surrounding NDTV continued, and in June, the Securities and Exchange Board of India (SEBI) barred Prannoy and Radhika Roy from holding managerial or board positions in the company for a period of 2 years over alleged withholding of information in loan agreements.
 The order was appealed against and stayed by the Securities Appellate Tribunal (SAT).
 In December 2020, SEBI imposed a fine on the Roys worth ₹27 crore.
-SAT directed the Roys to deposit 50% of the sum as conditional to a second hearing.
+SAT directed the Roys to deposit 50% of the sum, conditional on a second hearing.
 The company moved to the Supreme Court of India (SCI) which exempted them from the deposits.
 Justice Dhananjaya Y. Chandrachud remarked that it was "brash" for the tribunal to have demanded it.

-In December 2022, Radhika and Prannoy Roy sold 27.26 per cent out of their 32.26 per cent shareholding in the news network to Adani Group, who till then had over a 37% stake in NDTV, making the conglomerate, the single largest shareholder with over 64.71 per cent stake.
+In December 2022, Radhika and Prannoy Roy sold 27.26 per cent out of their 32.26 per cent shareholding in the news network to Adani Group, who till then had over a 37% stake in NDTV, making the conglomerate the single largest shareholder with over 64.71 per cent stake.

 Awards

-His academic awards include the Leverhulme Trust (UK) Fellowship, Queen Mary Prize for results at BSc and an OPOS Scholarship at the Doon School to study at Haileybury College.
+His academic awards include the Leverhulme Trust (UK) Fellowship, Queen Mary Prize for results at BSc, and an OPOS Scholarship at the Doon School to study at Haileybury College.

 He won the Red Ink award by Mumbai Press Club for lifetime achievement for his consistent and pioneering contribution to news television and his service to journalism in 2015.